samleung314/mslearn-dp100/workshops/workshop1/README.md

 - Azure Data Factory with line-of-sight to AML workspace.
 - Execute Python Imports script on environment where notebooks will be executed.
 Install/Update any missing libraries.
 - Clone to workshop repository https://github.com/samleung314/mslearn-dp100.git in the environment that you will run the notebooks.
+- Create two CPU sku Compute Clusters in the AML workspace (dev-cluster, prod-cluster).
+The VM SKU should stay within the AML workspace quota limits and the clusters should scale to at least 2 nodes.

 ### Permission Prerequisites
 These operations require Owner RBAC role on the AML workspace and ADLS.